exonum/exonum-btc-anchoring/README.md

 In addition you may to set http port for configuration update service.
 More information you can find by invoke `anchoring help`

 **Important warning!
 Do not use this example in production.
 Secret keys are stored in the single directory on the single machine and can be stolen.*

+# Usage in your blockchain
+See [documentation](example) in a reference documentation.

 # Next steps
 You can learn the reference [documentation](link) or full [specification](http://exonum.com/doc/anchoring-spec).